What is Cognitive Behavioral Therapy for Insomnia (CBTI)?

 CBTI stands for Cognitive Behavioral Therapy for Insomnia.
+Many people experience difficulty falling asleep or staying asleep throughout the night.
 This specialized treatment is designed to help people that struggle with insomnia alleviate their symptoms and gain a better night’s sleep.
-CBTI is a 4-5 session treatment that takes an in-depth look at your sleep patterns and behaviors to identify specific things you can do to sleep better.
+CBTI is treatment specific to behavioral sleep medicine that takes an in-depth look at your sleep patterns and behaviors to identify proven things you can do to sleep better.

 Who is a good candidate for CBTI?

-Anyone that has been diagnosed with Chronic Insomnia or has a history of sleep difficulty for at least three times a week and their symptoms are present for at least three months as outlined by the DSM 5 is a good candidate for CBTI.
+Anyone that has been diagnosed with chronic insomnia or has a history of sleep difficulty for at least three nights a week and their symptoms are present for at least three months as outlined by the DSM 5 is a good candidate for CBTI.

-I have seen CBTI advertised online.
+I have seen Cognitive Behavioral Therapy for Insomnia advertised online.
 How is what you offer different?

-There are different direct-to-consumer software programs that offer CBTI online.
+There are different online software programs that offer CBTI online.
 It is a great alternative to those that live in an area where CBTI is not offered.
 The difference is the services received in our office will be more tailored to your specific needs under the care of a board-certified sleep physician and licensed professional counselor.
-Because we are a medical office, we are able to diagnose and treat other sleep disorders that can be present with Insomnia as well; thereby offering a more thorough assessment of your sleep problems rather than just chronic insomnia.
+Because we are a medical office, we are able to diagnose and treat other sleep disorders that can be present with insomnia as well; thereby offering a more thorough assessment of your sleep problems rather than just chronic insomnia.
+Additionally, our services are covered by most insurance carriers.

 One study cites “…In most measures, CBT was the most sleep effective intervention; it produced the greatest changes in sleep-onset latency and sleep efficiency, yielded the largest number of normal sleepers after treatment, and maintained therapeutic gains at long-term follow-up.”